mroluwasesan/K8-Health-Log-API/README.md

 # K8-Health-Log-API
 This integration monitors Kubernetes pod logs for errors and sends real-time error reports to Telex.im.
+It supports customizable settings, including namespace selection, monitoring intervals, and Kubernetes authentication details (API server IP, port, CA certificate, and service account token).
+Built with FastAPI, this interval integration dynamically generates a kubeconfig file and ensures seamless communication with your Kubernetes cluster.